HomerReid/meep_adjoint/docs/index.rst

 1) *Initialization and Problem Definition:*
-You begin by creating an instance of :py:class:`optimization_problem` This is the top-level python class exported by :py:mod:`meep_adjoint`, analogous to the `Simulation <Simulation_>`_ class in the core :py:mod:`meep` module; it stores all data and state relevant to the progress of a design optimization, and you will access most :py:mod:`meep_adjoint` functionality via its class methods.
+You begin by creating an instance of :class:`optimization_problem` This is the top-level python class exported by :mod:`meep_adjoint`, analogous to the `Simulation <Simulation_>`_ class in the core :mod:`meep` module; it stores all data and state relevant to the progress of a design optimization, and you will access most :mod:`meep_adjoint` functionality via its class methods.

 2) *Interactive single-point calculations*  Before